Anna Kennedy Online - Our Patrons

 James started off on his dance career when he won a scholarship to attend and board at The Hammond School that is in Chester, a specialist musical theatre and dance school.

-Ryan is 17 years old and has Aspergers.
-He has always found it difficult to make and keep friends resulting in him going to many different schools.
-His love of music and drama has always gave him an outlet, and he thrives on the excitement of performing, whether it’s playing guitar or the many shows that’s he’s appeared in.
+Our Patron Lauren has Aspergers.
+Her love of music and drama has always given her an outlet, and she thrives on the excitement of performing, whether it’s playing guitar or the many shows that’s she’s appeared in.

-He took part in Autism’s Got Talent in 2015 where he made wonderful new friends.
-It was also the start of a wonderful year, where Ryan had the opportunity to get involved with some great fundraising/awareness events.
-In November 2015, Ryan created an emotional video called ‘Tomorrow’ to represent his emotions and show the pain he goes through on a day-to-day basis because of bullying. this went viral, this was self created and based on his own experience.
-Click here to watch this powerful video.
+She took part in Autism’s Got Talent in 2015 where she made wonderful new friends.
+It was also the start of a wonderful year, where Lauren had the opportunity to get involved with some great fundraising/awareness events.

-In 2016 Ryan received the Diana Award for his volunteering, ambassadorship and empowering other young people to change their lives, communities and families through Anna Kennedy Online.
-Ryan creates all the highlight and video captions for all the Charity events and looks after the Charity’s YouTube Channel: Click here for more details.
+In 2016 Lauren received the Diana Award for her volunteering, ambassadorship and empowering other young people to change their lives, communities and families through Anna Kennedy Online.
+Lauren creates all the highlight and video captions for all the Charity events and looks after the Charity’s YouTube Channel: Click here for more details.

-Ryan is extremely proud and an incredible patron for Anna Kennedy Online and appears on the TV frequently, he was selected to appear in the film ‘The Diary’ and continues to won awards through his outstanding skills and being an incredible role model.
+Lauren is extremely proud and an incredible patron for Anna Kennedy Online and appears on the TV frequently, she was selected to appear in the film ‘The Diary’ and continues to won awards through her outstanding skills and being an incredible role model.

 John-Paul J-Rock Horsley